AutoResearch/autora/README.md

 # Getting started

+You should be familiar with the command line for your operating system.
+The topics required are covered in:
+- **macOS**: Joe Kissell. [*Take Control of the Mac Command Line with Terminal, 3rd Edition*]((https://bruknow.library.brown.edu/permalink/01BU_INST/528fgv/cdi_safari_books_v2_9781947282513)).
+Take Control Books, 2022.
+Chapters *Read Me First* through *Bring the Command Line Into The Real World*.
+- **Linux**: William E. Shotts. [*The Linux Command Line: a Complete Introduction.
+2nd edition.*](https://bruknow.library.brown.edu/permalink/01BU_INST/9mvq88/alma991043239704906966).
+No Starch Press, 2019.
+Parts *I: Learning the Shell* and *II: Configuration and the Environment*.

 To use the AER package you need:
 - `python` and packages as specified in the `pyproject.toml` file,
 - `graphviz` for some visualizations.